maxwolf621/OauthUser/Oauth2Filter.md

    > If the request is not `null`, it returns an instance of `OAuth2AuthorizationRequest` including `client_id`, `state`, `redirect_uri` ...

 2. Store the valid `OAuth2AuthorizationRequest` via `authorizationRequestRepository.saveAuthorizationRequest` to the client's(spring application) session
-   > Authorization Server can look up authorization request's attribute `state` in the httpsession to compare wiht `state` from client's request to prevent the csrf attack
+   > Authorization Server can look up authorization request's attribute `state` in the httpSession to compare with `state` from client's request to prevent the csrf attack

 3. (If retured `OAuth2AuthorizationRequest` instance is not `null`)，filter will call `response.sendRedirect` method (to the Authorized Endpoint)
    > `OAuth2AuthorizationRequest` sent the frontend's response to redirect browser to the authorized page for the user entering password/email ..etc to be authenticated by Loginfilter